acapela000/hugotheme-whatisthaodoing.today/content/post/my-first-application-weather-forecast-2.md

 +++
 author = "Thao"
-title = "My first application: Weather forecast CHAP.2" emoji = ":sunny:  :umbrella:  :snowflake:  :leaves:" date = "2023-03-14" summary = "To develop the weather forecast application's backend, dependencies were installed, including essential libraries and frameworks.
+title = "My 1st application 'Weather forecast' CHAP.2: Installing dependencies and Adding basic model, controller, repository" emoji = ":sunny:  :umbrella:  :snowflake:  :leaves:" date = "2023-03-14" summary = "To develop the weather forecast application's backend, dependencies were installed, including essential libraries and frameworks.
 The fundamental components, such as the WeatherForecast model, controller, and database repository, were then created, with a MemoryDatabase used for optimal performance.
 The backend was efficiently configured and operational."